 These unaudited consolidated financial statements contained a non-cash error by failing to take into account on a straight-line basis, rent increases that would become due under a commercial lease at the Company's 141 Livingston Street property in the future years 2021-2025 once the lessee determined not to exercise its contractual right to terminate the lease as of year-end 2020.
 The Company previously disclosed on October 17, 2019, that the lessee confirmed that it will continue its commercial lease at the 141 Livingston Street property through expiration at the end of 2025.

-The impact of the correction of the error on the Company's unaudited financial statements for the three and nine months ended September 30, 2020, is to increase revenue by approximately \$0.4 million and \$1.3 million, respectively.
+The impact of the correction of the error on the Company's unaudited financial statements for the fiscal quarter ended March 31, 2020, is to increase revenue by approximately \$0.4 million.